 Dr. Kazerooni has won numerous awards including Discover Magazine’s Technological Innovation Award, the McKnight-Land Grant Professorship, and has been a recipient of the outstanding ASME Investigator Award.
 His research was recognized as the most innovative technology of the year in New York Times Magazine.
 He has served in a variety of leadership roles in the mechanical engineering community and is notably the editor of two journals: ASME Journal of Dynamics Systems and Control and IEEE Transaction on Mechatronics.
 A recognized authority on robotics, Dr. Kazerooni has published more than 200 articles to date, delivered over 130 plenary lectures internationally, and is the inventors of numerous patents.

 Bioengineering, robotics, control systems, mechatronics, design, automated manufacturing and human-machine systems

-To learn more about Professor Kazerooni's research, please visit the Berkeley Robotics & Human Engineering Laboratory website.
+To view a list of Professor Kazerooni’s publications, please visit the Berkeley Robotics & Human Engineering Laboratory’s website.